 - Temporarily stepping back, knowing you’ll try something else later.

-In my experience, quitting and giving up rarely works.
+In my experience, quitting and giving up rarely work.
 In fact, it usually backfires.
 There are some parents who swear that giving up was the best thing they ever did.
 However, I’ve noticed that most of these parents only gave up parent-led behavioral sleep training – and instead switched to baby-led behavioral sleep training.

 So really, they weren’t giving up – they stepped back and tried something else.